 Leland Chait is a Partner at Schuyler Roche & Crisham.
 Lee helps his clients solve problems and protect their interests, including through efficiently and effectively prosecuting and defending claims and… Read More

-Leslie A. Berkoff is a partner with Moritt Hock & Hamroff LLP, where she serves as Chair of the firm’s Dispute Resolution Practice Group.
-A skilled mediator she has handled… Read More
+LESLIE A. BERKOFF is a Partner with the firm where she serves as Chair of the firm's Dispute Resolution Practice Group and is the former Co-Chair of the firm's Creditors'… Read More

 Mr. Pakter focuses on financial analysis, forensic accounting, economic damages, valuation issues and investigations.
 He has experience in financial forensics, determining lost profits, business interruption claims, earn-outs, analyzing financial transactions… Read More